frescodb/frescodb/README.md

 - [Contribute](#contribute)
 - [Read More](#read-more)

-# What is YugaByte DB?
+# What is frescoDB?

+frescoDB is a clone of YugaByte DB, the only difference is its name.
 YugaByte DB is a high-performance, cloud-native distributed SQL database.
 Here are the salient points about it:
 * Has a pluggable query layer, and supports two APIs:
     * **[YSQL](https://docs.yugabyte.com/latest/api/ysql/)** (PostgreSQL compatible)
     * **[YCQL](https://docs.yugabyte.com/latest/api/ycql/)** (Apache Cassandra Query Language roots with document and indexing support)